RealDoomester/bytearray-node/README.md

 **XML, Vector.object and weak dictionary types are not supported.**

-**Dictionaries are Maps, Vectors are typed arrays that you can only make fixed by using Object.seal.**
+**Dictionaries are Maps and Vectors are typed arrays that you can only make fixed by using Object.seal.**

 # Installation